 You will probably need a work visa if you wish to work in Spain.
 In this article, find important information regarding different types of work visas.

-In order to work in Spain, no visa, work permit or employment confirmation are required for nationals of the EU-EEA.
-There are no restrictions for nationals of new EU member states.
+In order to live and work in Spain, no visa, work permit or employment confirmation are required for nationals of the EU-EEA.
+There are no restrictions for nationals of new EU member states either.

-Since 2006, nationals of the European Union can travel to Spain as tourists and register with local or national employment agencies (Instituto Nacional de Empleo - INEM).
+Since 2006, nationals of the European Union can travel to Spain as tourists and register with local or national employment agencies (Servicio Publico de Empleo Estatal - SEPE).
+In case they haven't found a job beyond 90 days, they can either request for an extension of their stay so that they can keep on looking for a job, or leave the country and come back for another similar period.

-Citizens of the EU-EEA can apply for a resident card in Spain.
-This card includes the "N.I.E." number (Foreigners' ID number) needed to file taxes, open a bank account, etc.
+Citizens of the EU-EEA can apply for a resident card in Spain to enjoy the same social services as Spanish nationals.
+This card includes the NIE number (Foreigners' ID number) needed to file taxes, open a bank account, etc.

-Note however, that the resident card ("Tarjeta de Extranjeros") is no longer mandatory for EU-EEA nationals, but the NIE number remains mandatory if one intends to seek for employment or register with employment agencies in the country.
+Note however, that the resident card (Tarjeta de Extranjeros) is no longer mandatory for EU-EEA nationals, but the NIE number remains mandatory if one intends to make a more than 90 days stay, seek employment or register with employment agencies in the country.

-To apply for a resident card, visit the Gobierno Civil - Secretaría de Extranjeros or simply go to the nearest police station with your passport, proof of employment (if required) and several passport-sized photos.
+To apply for a resident card, visit the Gobierno Civil - Secretaría de Extranjeros or simply go to the nearest police station with your passport, proof of employment (if required) and several passport-size identity photos.
 Fees apply.

 Good to know: